• Skip to main content

 Pepper Chicken Gravy

-Find out how I made this lip-smacking pepper chicken gravy that goes superbly with hot hot dosha, pathiri, appam, chapathi, neychor, etc.
+Lip-smacking pepper chicken gravy that goes superbly with dosha, pathiri, appam, chapathi, neychor, etc.

 Servings: 3 people